 After lunch, you can take a meander through Shennong Street.
 Here, you will find cool cafes, bars, fashion boutiques, and art galleries.
 The area is wedged between a series of five canals and has a special, tucked away atmosphere.
 The King of Medicine Temple is among the very impressive structures to be found in this corner of Tainan.

 The TCRC Live House is a fun dive bar to have a cold drink and catch some local live music.

-Off the Beaten Track Travel in Taiwan
+Getting Off the Beaten Path in Taiwan

 Taiwan is a small island with 23 million inhabitants and counting.
 Countless numbers of mainland Chinese tourists also account for a fluctuating number of non-permanent residents in Taiwan.
 People are everywhere.